The 8503 condition - where to go from here

 To give an indication, the department provides some anecdotal examples of "major changes" that are reasons for waiver:

-• unable to travel for medical reason
+- unable to travel for medical reason

-• death or serious illness of close family
+- death or serious illness of close family

-• natural disaster in home country
+- natural disaster in home country

-• war or civil unrest in home country
+- war or civil unrest in home country

-• your school cannot provide your approved course
+- your school cannot provide your approved course

 This is but one piece of the puzzle, and substantial supporting evidence must accompany your claim.
 In cases involving subjectivity, the ability to craft compelling arguments, apply legal precedents, draw insightful analogies, and present your position persuasively can significantly influence the outcome.
 Before deciding to proceed with your waiver, we recommend seeking legal advice where you can discuss the specifics of the case with an experienced registered migration agent or lawyer so as to get a sense of how likely you are to succeed with your matter.

+Need help with determining whether you can get a 8503 waiver or if you should apply for another visa?
+Have some burning questions about the 600 visa, 820 visa, 300 visa or 309 visa that are still unanswered?
 The content on this page does not constitute legal or immigration advice.
 Australian immigration doesn't have to be complex and we can help with your unique circumstances.
-To seek legal advice for information that is specific to your situation, please book a consultation.
+To seek legal advice or information that is specific to your situation, please contact us.